-- Adolescents eleven (11) through eighteen (18) years of age are routinely recommended for two (2) doses of meningococcal conjugate vaccine (MCV4). - Preteens should get the first dose of MCV4 at their eleven (11) twelve (12) years of age check-up and a booster dose of MCV4 is recommended at sixteen (16) years of age. - Teenagers who missed a dose and are heading off to college as a freshman living in a residence hall.
+- Adolescents eleven (11) through eighteen (18) years of age are routinely recommended for two (2) doses of meningococcal conjugate vaccine (MCV4). - Preteens should get the first dose of MCV4 at their 11-12 years of age check-up and a booster dose of MCV4 is recommended at sixteen (16) years of age. - Teenagers who missed a dose and are heading off to college as freshman living in a residence hall.
 Ask your doctor about getting the vaccine now.